Grarak/GoYTFetcher/README.md

 Youtube API key is used for searching and getting video information.
 When no key is given then it will rely on youtube-dl.
 Only feature which totally depends on the Youtube API is getting popular videos.

+Webpage path is the directory where your index.html is stored, in case you want to host a website on the same port.

 The first user who sign ups will automatically promoted to administrator and can unlock other users.
 When you request a video, then the server will first return the audio link from google